 In India, one in ten Indians suffers from kidney disease.
 Chronic Kidney Diseases (CKD) are a general term for heterogeneous changes that affect both structure and kidney function, with multiple causes and multiple risk factors.
-It is a long-term disease, which may seem benign, but which often becomes severe and that most of the time has asymptomatic evolution.
+It is a long-term disease, which may seem benign, but which often becomes severe and most of the time has asymptomatic evolution.

 Most of the time, the evolution of chronic kidney disease is asymptomatic, making the diagnosis late.
 In such cases, the main immediate treatment is the hemodialysis procedure, says nephrologist in Delhi.